patilnabhi/baxter_two/README.md

 ## Tutorial ##

-The following sections describe contents of this package:
+The following sections describe contents of this package and how to use them:

 ### 1. Prerequisites ###